Vaginitis refers to any inflammation or infection of the vagina.

 Each type has a different cause and may present different symptoms, and more than one type of vaginitis may be present at one time (with or without symptoms).

-While each female may experience symptoms of a yeast infection differently, some of the most common include:
+Vaginal yeast infection: While each female may experience symptoms of a vaginal yeast infection differently, some of the most common include:

 While each adolescent may experience symptoms differently, some of the most common include: